jaysongfullerton/jaysongfullerton.github.io/index.md

 # Jayson Gonzales's Portfolio

-Hello I am a computer science major at CSUF and I plab to graduate in the year 2028.
+Hello I am a computer science major at CSUF and I plan to graduate in the year 2028.

+My GitHub page is https://github.com/jaysongfullerton

 ## Favorite CPSC 120L Labs